A.

 Crime

-Excess amount of money, passport and other valuable items should be kept at the safety deposit
+Excess amount of money, passport and other valuable items should be kept at the safety deposit boxes provided by hotels or locked up in your suitcases.

 Cuisine